-Huntsman Cancer Institute (HCI) at the University of Utah is the state’s only official NCI-Designated Cancer Center.
-HCI's mission is to understand cancer from its beginnings, to use that knowledge in the creation and improvement of cancer treatments, to relieve the suffering of patients with cancer, and to provide education about cancer risk, prevention, and care.
-HCI's roots lie in the Utah Regional Cancer Center, which was designated as an NCI cancer center in 1986.
-In 1995, the center was renamed Hunstman Cancer Institute in honor of Jon M. and Karen Huntsman.
+Huntsman Cancer Institute’s mission is to understand cancer from its beginnings, to use that knowledge in the creation and improvement of cancer treatments, to relieve the suffering of cancer patients, and to provide education about cancer risk, prevention, and care.
+A key to that quest is to improve access.

 Research at Huntsman Cancer Institute

-HCI unites the work of more than 200 cancer research laboratories and groups, and is organized into four research programs that provide an intellectual environment for collaborative exchange.
+Huntsman Cancer Institute’s cancer research laboratories and groups are organized into four research programs that provide an intellectual environment for collaborative exchange.
 These include Nuclear Control of Cell Growth and Differentiation, Cell Response and Regulation, Experimental Therapeutics, and Cancer Control and Population Sciences.
-Ten disease centers provide a counterpoint to the research programs, coordinating clinicians and scientists in teams focused on specific cancer types.
+Additionally, ten disease centers serve as translational hubs, coordinating clinicians and scientists in teams focused on specific cancer types.

 The center has a strong history of research on cancer’s genetic basis and the identification of cancer-causing genes.
-HCI is home to the Utah Population Database (UPDB), an exceptionally powerful research resource that links data from medical records, genealogy records, and demographic data for eleven million individuals.
+The institute is home to the Utah Population Database (UPDB), an exceptionally powerful research resource that links data from medical records, genealogy records, and demographic data for eleven million individuals.
 UPDB is the largest database of its kind in the United States.
-This information helps researchers identify genetic patterns of cancer in families and inform research in precision cancer prevention and personalized cancer treatments.
-Through UPDB, HCI researchers have contributed to the development of targeted therapies and become leaders in genetic counseling to reduce cancer risk.
+This information helps researchers identify genetic patterns of cancer in families.
+More genes for inherited cancers have been discovered at Huntsman Cancer Institute than at any other cancer center in the world.

-HCI’s second central emphasis is to translate their scientific discoveries to both the clinic and the population.
-This goal, which requires superb transdisciplinary integration, is achieved through a strong collaborative culture at HCI.
-At any given time, HCI has 200 open clinical trials; annually, the center accrues more than 650 interventional treatment patients.
-Some trials are available to patients in HCI’s satellite clinics and in neighboring states through HCI’s affiliates.
-HCI is the only facility between Denver and Sacramento offering phase 1 clinical trials.
+Huntsman Cancer Institute’s central emphasis is to translate the institute’s scientific discoveries to both the clinic and the population.
+This goal, which requires superb transdisciplinary integration, is achieved through a strong collaborative culture at the institute.
+Annually, the center accrues more than 550 interventional treatment patients.
+Some clinical trials are available to patients in the institute’s satellite clinics and in neighboring states through six affiliate hospitals in five neighboring states.
+Three community clinics extend the reach of some of these trials.

 Select Scientific Initiatives at Huntsman Cancer Institute

-Some of HCI’s key strategic initiatives to address the cancer burden include:
+Some of Huntsman Cancer Institute’s key strategic initiatives to address the cancer burden include:

-- Melanoma/Sun Safety: Utah has the highest incidence rate of melanoma in the United States, at nearly twice the national average.
-HCI has invested in programs to promote sun safety in the region, including outreach to ski areas and national parks; successfully advocated for sun safety legislation; and fostered a community of melanoma researchers spanning basic, translational, clinical, and population sciences research through active investment.
+- Melanoma/Sun Safety: The Mountain West has the highest incidence of melanoma in the United States, and melanoma is the third most common cancer in the region.
+Huntsman Cancer Institute has invested in programs to promote sun safety in the area, including outreach to ski areas and national parks, successfully advocating for sun safety legislation, and fostering a community of melanoma researchers spanning basic, translational, clinical, and population sciences research through active investment.